JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 As an instructor to all these new tech writers, my role felt a bit like _Senior Technical Writer_.
 I had to create all these assignments, teach them how to do well, schedule out the deadlines with enough time, provide detailed feedback after first submission, and in some instances revising, think aloud user-testing, and resubmitting of documents.
 ## Documentation:
 ### Assignment Guidelines:
-Assignment Guideline documents that explain the required task
+Assignment Guideline documents that explain the required task (Explain)

 ### Grading Rubrics:
 Grading rubrics are used to make grading consistent, understandable, and precise among instructors and courses.
 These rubrics had to meet the grading descriptors of NU.
 This table is an example of the A category according to NU: